pkia/Twitter_Threat_Scanner/README.md

 ## Possible Limitations
 The fetching and scanning of an entire account with a very high amount of followers can be extremely slow from first impressions and this is something that must be looked at
 A maximum of 3000 tweets can be pulled per user at a time, however this should be ok as recent tweets are the most important.

-### Deployment:
-Deployed as a containerized web application on Azure http://tweetguard.me (offline due to high cost of running)